bbalganjjm/natural_js/docs/implementation/m1-contract.md

 # Next action

 The user approved this M1 contract and [the M2 tooling plan](m2-plan.md).
-M2 built the package foundation, M3 implemented the page, row, and communication functions, and M4 added pilot Form/Grid bindings.
+M2 built the package foundation, M3 implemented the page, row, and communication functions, and M4 added pilot Form/Grid bindings and M5 completed rule and row-draft behavior.
 Update this contract if a core invariant changes.
 Later milestone plans may refine component options but must revise this contract before changing its public invariants.

 # Decisions